 We exhausted every medical resource at our disposal trying to determine why he was suffering.
 Sadly, none of the specialists identified the source of his digestive distress.
 I decided to take matters into my own hands, scouring blogs and books for answers.

 I learned the first step to tackle digestive issues is an elimination diet.
 Despite doctors telling us they ruled out lactose intolerance, I decided to remove cow’s milk.
 Twenty-four hours after removing cow’s milk from his diet, my little boy’s severe cramping and diarrhea was gone.

 HOW TO DETERMINE FOOD SENSITIVITIES

 Fast forward to present day.
-My son is a high school senior.
-After being quarantined for more than a year, he’s catching up with friends a few times a week over pizza and cheeseburgers.
-He’s also suffering with digestive discomfort.
+After being quarantined for more than a year, my high school son is catching up with friends over fast food when the same digestive symptoms recur, but this time more severe.

 I called five gastroenterologists who were booked for months.
 How would I curb his pain until he could see a specialist?
 A boy can drink only so much bone broth.
 In desperation, I ordered an Everlywell Comprehensive Food Sensitivity Test.
 Within three days the results were in.

 The culinary culprits?
 Gluten, almonds, cow’s milk, and eggs.
 My son was consuming eggs, protein shakes with almond milk, almond butter sandwiches, yogurt with almond granola, and a handful of almonds as a snack.
 My poor baby’s food sensitivities were ripping his digestive tract apart.